Promo code SPRING2022 will be automatically applied at checkout!

 Did you know that high triglycerides and blood glucose levels are linked?
 Well, they are!
 It’s essential to keep blood glucose and triglyceride levels within a healthy range to maintain good health.
 But to understand why that is, you first need to understand more about triglycerides.

-Triglycerides are a type of fat found in the blood; elevated levels can increase your risk of developing heart disease.
 Elevated blood glucose levels (the sugar content in your bloodstream) can also lead to health problems.
-Having high triglycerides and blood glucose levels at the same time increases your risk of heart disease and other serious health problems.
+Having high triglycerides and blood glucose levels at the same time increases your risk of heart attack, stroke, increased blood pressure, and other serious health problems.
 But how are triglycerides and blood glucose related?

 What are Triglycerides?